alanzhaonys/web-storage-es6/README.md

 ### Don'ts
 ```
-// Writing to storage is slow
+// Writing to storage is slow if you need to save repetitive data in loops
 for (let i = 0; i < 100; i++) {
   storage.put('var' + i, i);
 }